sarxos/webcam-capture/README.md

 ### LTI-CIVIL

-LTI-CIVIL is a Java library for capturing images from a video source such as a USB camera.
+This is a Java library for capturing images from a video devices source such as a USB camera.
 It provides a simple API and does not depend on or use JMF.
-Easy to use, LGPL-licensed, which means it can be redistributed along with your binaries (remember to include original license in your software).
+It's easy to use, LGPL-licensed, which means it can be redistributed along with your binaries (remember to include original license in your software).

-To use it as data source you have to download LTI-CIVIL binaries and add those files into your project:
+To use it as webcam data source you have to download LTI-CIVIL binaries and add those files into your project:

 ```
 civil.dll